 Teachers may look to organize online classroom routines as much (as is possible) in the same way as a traditional classroom setting with your daily routines.
 Classroom jobs for the students may look a little different in the online class, but teachers still need help, especially with helping others use the technology!

 Online educational tools like Google Classroom or Office 365, can help students to come prepared for the online class with all their materials, books and any homework ready and completed.

 Online management tools can build bridges between teachers and online learning.

+III.
 Include Online Presentation Tools

 Animated feature tools like the ANNOTATE feature (Zoom) is an easy way to have students write their answers on the “virtual whiteboard”.

 Tools such as: Google Slides, PowerPoint Slides, KeyNote, OneNote all allow for easy ways to make presentations.
 Students can see clearly how to follow all the directions to complete activities in the online classroom, so students have no excuse not to listen carefully!

 Along with using the right tools to keep students active in participating, asking the right questions is very important.